getify/foi-lang/formalization-work/Foi-Specification.md

   wrapping in `Right`.
 A bare terminal (`< :user, :orders >` above) produces a `Promise@ (Right@ terminalValue)`.
-- A `$`-prefixed terminal (`$expr`) binds `expr` before the terminal map (compiler-synthesized `def _r: Effect.Do.Bind% expr;
+- A `$`-prefixed terminal (`$expr`) binds `expr` before the terminal map (compiler-synthesized `def _r: Effect.Host.Do.Bind% expr;
-  Effect.Do.Map% _r` per §3.10.9.4), avoiding double-wrap when the
+  Effect.Host.Do.Map% _r` per §3.10.9.4), avoiding double-wrap when the
   terminal expression is itself already a `Promise`.

 Each pending promise encountered in the block defers the remaining